murch1/homebridge-http-plc-switch/README.md

 This plug-in is designed to work with a Node-RED flow that communicates with a PLC via modbus.
 Import sample-flow.json in to Node-RED to see how this side of things works.
 The PLC uses the leading-edge pulse to toggle the light on and off.
+This plug-in has been adapted from homebridge-fakebulb (by Sergey Chemishkian) to suit my very specific installation.
+Feel free to hack away at it to make it work for you.

 # Installation